hardhats/vista-install-docs/New/UpdatingAVistASystem.rst

     dependencies from inside the KIDS file.
 * KIDS build didn't finish installing - This most often happens when it crashes: you typically have four options:
-  - If the crash happened at the end, and you don't care about the last operation it was supposed to perform, you can mark the install as complete in ``Utilities > Edit Install Status``.
-  - If the crash happened at a specific point in the install; and the problem is not with your source code, but with something in your system, you can fix your system and then restart the install using the option ``Restart Install of Package(s)``
+  - If the crash happened at a specific point in the install; and the problem is not with your source code, but with something in your system, you can fix your system and then restart the install using the option ``Restart Install of Package(s)``.
   - If the crash happened as a result of bad code in the KIDS build (e.g.
     Invalid M code), you can edit the routine directly in ``^XTMP("XPDI",{install #})``.
   - If you just want to back out completely, you can use the option ``Unload a Distribution``.
+  - If the crash happened at the end, and you don't care about the last operation it was supposed to perform, you can mark the install as complete in ``Utilities > Edit Install Status``.

 Patching up an old VistA System
 -------------------------------
-As soon as you install a new VistA system, it starts to become out of date, as new features are always being continously released.
+As soon as you install a new VistA system, it starts to become out of date, as new features are always being continuously released.
 Most of the patches come out of the VA; and so we will focus here on patching up using the VA patch stream.
 If there are community patches, you need to check with their authors if they may collide with VA patches.
-Frequently, vendors or vendor like orgaizations will provide you with an "overlay" patch that undoes all the overwritten changes that were due to installing the VA patch stream.
+Frequently, vendors or vendor like organizations will provide you with an "overlay" patch that undoes all the overwritten changes that were due to installing the VA patch stream.
 Here are the steps for patching up an old system.